 Children’s dental care in Italy

 Dentistry forms an integral part of children’s healthcare.
 Children under 14 receive free dental care through the public healthcare system for dental checkups, tooth extractions, surgery, tartar removal, and more.
-Despite having free care, 70% of children between six and 14 do not attend annual dental checkups.
+Despite being able to access free care, an incredible 70% of children between 6 and 14 do not attend annual dental checkups.

 If you have an emergency and need to find a dentist in Italy quickly, there are many options.
 Usually, big cities have a hospital for dental emergencies, known as pronto soccorso dentistico.
 These public facilities treat patients for free or with a ticket fee of around €30.